kubernetes/community/events/2019/11-contributor-summit/session-notes/LTS-notes.md

 The other thing we discussed is what does "support" really mean?
 Critical bug fixes, upgrade path so that users can get to newer versions.
 ALso user stability & API compatibility.
 We're relatively "normal" as a project relatively to the general industry.

 Patch releases, we maintain 3 branches, each branch gets 9+ months of support; around the eol edge there's a fuzzy period where we don't necessarily stop patching, depending.
-Lots of people said "why 9 months", which is a wierd timespan.
+Lots of people said "why 9 months", which is a weird timespan.
 Also we only support upgrading to the next version, but that's standard for industry.

 API discussion: rest APIs, config data, provider abstractions.
 We have robust promotion process, better than industry.